-I am an Assistant Professor of Computer Science at UCF, where I am also a member of the Cyber Security and Privacy Cluster (CyberSP).
-I obtained my Ph.D. degree in 2021 from Indiana University Bloomington under the guidance of Dr. XiaoFeng Wang.
-Prior to that, I earned a Master's degree from IIE CAS in 2015 and a Bachelor's degree from USTC in 2012.
+Xueqiang (Brandon) Wang is an Assistant Professor of Computer Science at University of Central Florida (UCF), where he is also a member of the Cyber Security and Privacy Cluster (CyberSP).
+Dr. Wang obtained his Ph.D. in 2021 from Indiana University Bloomington, and worked in security and privacy teams at Symantec Research Labs, NIO USA, and Amazon Lab126.
+Prior to that, he earned a Master’s degree (2015) from the Institute of Information Engineering, CAS, and a Bachelor’s degree (2012) from the University of Science and Technology of China.

 News